alixedi/land/apps/lituk.md

       * have a long-term physical or mental condition (must be supported by a doctor’s note)
     title: "  Who cannot take the test?"
-  - text: There is no expiry date of the test so you can take it whenever you think is the right time before you apply for your Settlement or ILR in UK.
+  - text: There is no expiry date of the test so you can take it whenever you think is the right time before you apply for your Settlement or Indefinite Leave to Remain in the UK.
     title: When can I take Life in the UK Test?
   - text: >-
       1- Prood of ID: the same that you used to book the test